SparknightLLC/ComfyUI-EnumCombo/README.md

 ---

-There's another alternative called [CRZnodes](https://github.com/CoreyCorza/ComfyUI-CRZnodes) has a flexible custom dropdown and mapper system, and it can solve a similar problem.
+There's another alternative called [CRZnodes](https://github.com/CoreyCorza/ComfyUI-CRZnodes) that has a flexible custom dropdown and mapper system, and it can solve a similar problem.
 ComfyUI-EnumCombo is intentionally narrower:

 - No third-party Python dependencies.
 - No wildcard output type for the basic enum value.